exercism/v3/languages/python/exercises/concept/black-jack/.docs/instructions.md

 This function should return if the hand is blackjack.
 There's must be an ace card in `hand`.

-**Note** : If the player has an Ace and a ten-value card, it called a _Blackjack_.
+**Note** : If the player has an Ace and a ten-value card, it is called a _Blackjack_.
 Ten-value cards include _10, J, Q, K_.
 I think you may have many ways.
-But if you can, use a way to check if there's an ace and a ten-value in list.
+But if you can, use a way to check if there are an ace and a ten-value in the list.

 ```python
 >>> blackjack(['A', 'K'])